-Department of Corrections pays the county $20 per day per state offender, effective July 1, 2019.
+Department of Corrections pays the county $22 per day per state offender, effective July 1, 2019.
 This is the first time the subsidy has increased since 1999.
 Most county inmates are received from the local courts and are usually sentenced for up to 12 months at the work release center.
 Only healthy offenders are housed at the prison due to the work requirement of each offender.
 Skilled and semi-skilled offenders are assigned to a variety of details under the supervision of state-certified correction officers who work for either the prison, the Public Works Division which include Road Department, Fleet Maintenance, and Environmental Management.

 Offender’s prison labor has saved county taxpayers millions of dollars by providing a ready labor force.
 Offenders perform a variety of functions for the county including: